Last weekend our good friends Joe and Sara came over, and instead of serving dinner, we made a meal out of appetizers.

 Sunday morning, the leftover sausage, stuffed peppers, and bruschetta made their way into a fantastic frittata.
 I sautéed a few baby portabella mushrooms that needed to be used and half an onion that was in the fridge; chopped the sausage and stuffed peppers and added them along with the tomato bruschetta to the mix; topped the frittata with grated Swiss and yum!
 Great appetizers became a great breakfast.
 And leftovers landed in our stomachs instead of—as they too often do—in the trash.

-make a deliciously frugal frittata
+How to make a deliciously frugal frittata

 Choose whatever ingredients you like, fresh, not so fresh (it's a great way to use up wilting vegetables) or left over.
 I’ve used leftover roasted potatoes, roasted peppers of all kinds (poblanos are a favorite), onions, garlic, tomatoes, zucchini, spinach, mushrooms, ham, sausage, green beans, bacon—you’re only limited by your tastes and imagination.